iyanu27/SCA_FINAL_PROJECT/README.md

 I created a new docker-compose attached in this repository and named it "docker-compose-production.yml"

-# step 5-I run the application in production mode simply run docker-compose -f docker-compose.production.yml up -d to up the service.
+# step 5-I run the application in production mode

+simply run docker-compose -f docker-compose.production.yml up -d to up the service.

+simply run docker-compose -f docker-compose.production.yml down  to stop the service.

 ## PHASE 2- PUSH THE BUILT IMAGE TO DOCKER HUB REPOSITORY